Alessandra-Sasanelli/snake/docs/README.md

         - check-eat-snake --> check if the snake hit itself during the game NOT PROVIDED
       functions:
-        - rotate-el: rotates image based on direction
+        - rotate-el --> rotates image based on direction

     GENERALS FILE (generals.rkt)
     PROVIDES: